AndrianMeyhta/microsyncpro/README.md

-# Microsynpro Full-Stack Application
+# Microsyncpro Full-Stack Application

-This is a full-stack web application named `microsynpro`, featuring a Go backend (Gin), a React frontend (TypeScript), and a PostgreSQL database, all orchestrated with Docker Compose.
+This is a full-stack web application named `microsyncpro`, featuring a Go backend (Gin), a React frontend (TypeScript), and a PostgreSQL database, all orchestrated with Docker Compose.

 ## Project Structure

 ```
-microsynpro/
+microsyncpro/
 ├── backend/             # Go backend application
 │   ├── main.go
 │   ├── go.mod